Kihara-Njoroge/django-dropbox-app/README.md

     $ pip install -r requirements.txt
   ```
   6.Configuration
-  .
-Create a Dropbox app and obtain the API credentials:
+    1.Create a Dropbox app and obtain the API credentials:

-      .
-Go to the Dropbox App Console.
+      1.Go to the Dropbox App Console.

-      .
-Choose the "Scoped access" option.
+      2.Choose the "Scoped access" option.

-      .
-Select the following permissions:
+      3.Select the following permissions:

-        . files.metadata.read (to read the contents of the Dropbox account)
+        .files.metadata.read (to read the contents of the Dropbox account)

-        . files.content.read (to download files from the Dropbox account)
+        .files.content.read (to download files from the Dropbox account)

-        . files.content.write (to upload files to the Dropbox account)
+        .files.content.write (to upload files to the Dropbox account)

-        . files.content.delete (to delete files from the Dropbox account)
+        .files.content.delete (to delete files from the Dropbox account)

-      .
-Generate an access token for your app.
+    2.Generate an access token for your app.

-  .
-Rename the example.env file to .env.
+    3.Rename the example.env file to .env.

-  .
-Open the .env file and update the following configurations:
+    4.Open the .env file and update the following configurations:

-      .
-DROPBOX_OAUTH2_TOKEN: Paste the access token obtained from the Dropbox app.
+      .DROPBOX_OAUTH2_TOKEN: Paste the access token obtained from the Dropbox app.

-      .
-DROPBOX_APP_KEY: Paste the app key from the dropbox app.
+      .DROPBOX_APP_KEY: Paste the app key from the dropbox app.

 ## Running the App
   1.Start the development server.
   ```bash